 The best gift one can give a child is an education.
 A well-rounded education provides young people with the tools they need to grow into proactive citizens, helping to break the cycle of poverty.

-The “Shogh” Day Centers in Yerevan, Gyumri, and Vanadzor in Armenia, and Shushi and Askeran in Artsakh, are educational after school programs serving nearly 290 children, from ages 6-12 years old, who grow in socially underserved families by offering:
+The “Shogh” Day Centers in Yerevan, Gyumri, Stepanavan and Vanadzor in Armenia, and Askeran and Shushi (currently operates in Stepanakert) in Artsakh, are educational after school programs serving nearly 290 children, from ages 6-12 years old, who grow in socially underserved families by offering: